maproulette/maproulette2-docker/README.md

 ### Setting up Configuration

 There are a couple of required properties that you will need to setup prior to running the docker.sh shell script.
-These settings can be set as system properties:
+These settings need to be updated in the docker.conf file, look for the "CHANGE_ME" fields.

 1. MAPROULETTE_DB_URL - This is the location of the database.
-You shouldn't need to set this as the URL is automatically set for you by the docker.conf file.
+This is set to the linked postgres docker container, so doesn't need to be explicitly set unless using a different database.
 2. MAPROULETTE_CONSUMER_KEY - This is the consumer key for your MapRoulette application in your openstreetmap.org account.
-This can be set by setting the value as a system property, or alternatively it can be modified in the docker.conf file, by modifying the variable osm.consumerKey
 3. MAPROULETTE_CONSUMER_SECRET - This is the consumer secret that is found in the same MapRoulette application settings as is the consumer key.
-Like all the above variables they can be set through a system property or alternatively modified in the docker.conf file.

-The settings below are useful properties that can be modified in the docker.conf
+Other properties that are useful to know about.

 * maproulette.super.key - This is the api key that can be used for any API requests and the server will assume that the person making the request is a super user.
 No requirement to login.
 * maproulette.super.accounts - This is a comma separated list of OSM account ids that will be elevated to super user access when they login.

 ### Running docker.sh

 To create the MapRoulette and Postgis docker instance you just need to execute the docker.sh script.
 This will build the two instances and link them together.
-By default the Map Roulette service will start up on port 8080, however this is configurable simply by passing in the port number to the docker script. eg. `docker.sh 9000`
+By default the Map Roulette service will start up on port 8080, if you need to change this you will need to change the port in the following places:

+* Dockerfile line 13
+* run_docker.sh line 26
+* setupServer.sh line 14

+### Deploying to Open stack

+Running docker.sh will deploy the containers locally and will require the user to have VirtualBox setup correctly.
+Alternatively you can run deploy_openstack.sh and deploy the containers to an OpenStack environment.
+The most important thing that this requires is that you have your Keystone credentials sourced into your environment.
+Please refer to your openstack documentation for information about your keystone credentials and where to get them.
+Other than that you will need to edit the deploy_openstack.sh file lines 6 through 14 which contain properties for the image that you want to create for your containers.

+### Deploying to other environments

+You can create your own shell scripts to deploy to various other environments as well, please refer to the docker documentation [https://docs.docker.com/machine/drivers/](here).
+If you do create your own scripts please don't hesistate to create a PR into this repo.

 # Thanks